LawyZheng/promproxy/README.md

 ## Config in Prometheus
-In Prometheus, use the proxy as a `proxy_url`, server side will also provide a `http_sd_configs` for the scrape target:
+In Prometheus, use the proxy as a `proxy_url`, server-side will also provide a `http_sd_configs` for the scrape target:
 ```yaml
 scrape_configs:
   - job_name: 'proxy'